 In the second part of the example, the IPv6Addresses array property is required to have at least one item (MinCount) in the array.
-But if, as above, the instance is subordinate to a ComputerSystem (and EthernetInterfaceCollection) resource, at least two items are required in the array.
+But if, as in the previous example, the instance is subordinate to a ComputerSystem (and EthernetInterfaceCollection) resource, at least two items are required in the array.

 '''

+"EthernetInterface": {

+"PropertyRequirements": {

+"HostName": {

+"ReadRequirement": "Recommended",

+"WriteRequirement": "Recommended",

+"ConditionalRequirements": [

+"SubordinateToResource": [

+"ComputerSystem",

+"EthernetInterfaceCollection"

 ],

 "ReadRequirement": "Mandatory",

-"Purpose": "HostName is used to match this instance to other data sources."
+"Purpose": "Used to match this instance to other data sources."

-]
+}

+1

 },

 "IPv6Addresses": {

 "ReadRequirement": "Mandatory",

 "MinCount": 1,

 "ConditionalRequirements": [

 {

 "SubordinateToResource": [

 "ComputerSystem",

 "EthernetInterfaceCollection"

-],
+1,

 "MinCount": 2

 }

 ]

 }

 }

 }

 }

 '''